As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 collage of pictures showing spots on dog eyes

-This article was updated on September 20th, 2023
+This article was updated on October 20th, 2023

-A few years ago, my daughter noticed our Springer Spaniel had tiny white dots on one eye.
-I examined my pooch and confirmed that there was nothing to worry about.
+A few years ago, my daughter noticed that our Springer Spaniel had tiny white dots on one eye.
+As a veterinarian, I was able to quickly examine our pooch and confirm that there was nothing to worry about.
 But white, red, black, or brown spots in a dog’s eye can also be a reason for concern.
+There are several conditions that can cause these spots.
+Some are benign, while others are not.
+In this article, we’ll examine what causes these spots, and when to be concerned.

-Black or brown spots on dogs’ eyes
+1. Black or brown spots

 close up of brown spots in a Rhodesian Ridgeback's eye

 Black or brown spots on the eye may be harmless, but they can also be a sign of cancer or other diseases that can cause blindness.
 Symptoms for these conditions are fairly similar, so veterinary diagnosis is necessary.
-The most likely causes of dark patches include:
+Learn more: Black or Brown Spots in My Dog’s Eyes.

-White spots/cloudy spots on dogs’ eyes
+2. White spots/cloudy spots

-Like dark spots, white-colored areas on the eye are not normal.
-They may be harmless or serious.
-The size and character of white spots on your dog’s eye can help you or your veterinarian determine the underlying cause.
+Like dark spots, white or gray-colored areas on the eye are not normal.
+They may be harmless or serious and lead to blindness over time.
+The size and character of white or gray spots on your dog’s eye can help you or your veterinarian determine the underlying cause.
 Common conditions include:

-• Cholesterol deposits on the cornea
+• Other conditions include cholesterol deposits on the cornea or corneal endothelial degeneration.

-Red spots on dogs’ eyes
+3. Red spots

 closeup of a husky's eye which shows a new red spot

-Husky with red spot on one eye
+Husky with a small red spot on one eye

 1. Cataracts